B2-Kumar/B2-Kumar/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=B2-Kumar" alt="B2-Kumar" /></a> </p>

-- **🌟 Skilled in Full Stack Web Development (MERN) and proficient in Data Structures and Algorithms.**
+- **🌟 Skilled in Full Stack Web Development and proficient in Data Structures and Algorithms.**
 - <b>👨‍💻 All of my projects are available at</b> : <code><a href="https://github.com/B2-Kumar?tab=repositories">Click Me</a></code></li>

 - <b>How to reach me</b>: <code><a href="mailto:bittukumar1181@gmail.com">Send Email</a></code>